Project Cal-WellA project to promote mental health awareness and wellness among California's kindergarten through twelfth grade students.

 - San Diego County Office of Education

-Unless it is used as a refresher, YMHFA training is not intended for staff with a mental health background such as school psychologists, social workers, clinicians, etc. due to its basic nature.
+Unless it is used as a refresher, YMHFA training is not intended for staff with a mental health background such as school psychologists, social workers, clinicians, etc., due to its basic nature.
 The ideal audience includes teachers, administrators, nurses, counselors, and any other credentialed staff, classified staff (school secretaries, registrars, yard supervisors, campus monitors, bus drivers, lunch staff, janitors, aides, after school staff, etc.), parents, youth employers, and other community partners that have contact with students.

-This no cost, eight-hour training can be delivered at in either in one day or two consecutive four-hour days (trainings available on weekends and in Spanish).
 The CDE is seeking public, charter, and private schools, districts, and community organizations to host YMHFA training.
 For more information, please reference the letter from the SSPI which encourages county, district, and charter school administrators to take advantage of this free training.

 To host YMHFA training for your staff, submit your request to YMHFA@cde.ca.gov.